MohammedShabeelvp/localRepo/README.md

 # This is my local Repo
-This repo contains all the things i tried in the name learning to code.
+This repo contains all the things i tried in the name of learning to code.